epurpur/PythonWebScraping/README.md

 ## **Disclaimer**

 Many websites use the HTML structure, but some content on the site may be Javascript generated.
 Javascript is used to create responsive, interactive elements of web pages.
 My point is, we cannot scrape javascript elements in the same way.
+One way to do this is to use the package Selenium, which is outside the scope of this workshop.
+Basically in Selenium, you can use the HTML page source of any site to interact with all the elements of the page such as input boxes, buttons, etc.